Renblas/server_util/README.md

 ## For ssh

-All the script for ssh is open a new terminal in Terminator and start the ssh connection.
+All the script does for ssh is open a new terminal in Terminator and start the ssh connection.
 You just need to enter the password in the terminal if prompted.

 ## Script info if you care